 \textbf{Implementation Details.} We use the pre-trained bart-base-chinese\footnote{\url{https://huggingface.co/fnlp/bart-base-chinese}} to construct the text encoder, which has six layers.
 For the image encoder, we stack 4 layers (i.e., $H$ in Sec.~\ref{sec:ie}) with $8$ attention heads and the hidden dimensionality is $2,048$.
 The parameters of the image encoder are initialized randomly.
 The batch size $B$ of Eq.~\ref{eq:cl} is $16$.
 The dropout rate is $0.1$.
 The maximum length $L$ of the text sequence is set to $400$, and the retained number $M$ of regions per image is set to $36$.
 We conduct a grid search for task weights $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ in Eq.~\ref{eq:eq-all}.
 The default $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ are set to $0.8$, $0.05$ and $0.3$, respectively.
 We also report the impact of performance when using different task weights in Sec.~\ref{sec:sa}.
 The models are optimized using Adam~\cite{KingmaB14} and a cosine learning rate schedule with the initial learning rate of $3e^{-5}$.
 Notably, we report the average of three runs with different random seeds on the testing set as experimental results in this paper.

 \textbf{Evaluation Metric.} We use ROUGE (1, 2, L)~\cite{lin2004rouge}, BLEU (1, 2, 3, 4)~\cite{apineniRWZ02}, S-BLEU~\cite{NLTK}, METEOR~\cite{BanerjeeL05} and BERTScore~\cite{ZhangKWWA20} as the evaluation metrics.
 BLEU measures the micro-average precision.
 We also adopt S-BLEU that averages the sentence-level BLEU-4 scores (i.e., macro-average precision).
 Instead of exact matching, BERTScore measures the relevance between generated summaries and ground truth in the semantic space of BERT~\cite{DevlinCLT19}.
 Thus, it correlates with human judgments.
-For the ground truth $y$ and a generated summary $\hat{y}$, BERTScore is calculated as follows: